Parent's Guide: Helping Your Student Apply to Medical School

 When is parental involvement appropriate?

-There are times when parental intervention is appropriate but, in general, medical schools believe that applicants should function independently and expect that the materials submitted by applicants are entirely their own work.
+There are times when parental intervention is appropriate, but, in general, medical schools believe that applicants should function independently and expect the materials submitted by applicants are entirely their own work.
 Active involvement by a parent, however well intended, is likely to undermine the school’s view of the applicant as a responsible adult capable of managing complex challenges.

-What if I’m a physician (or health care professional) and have been through this myself?
+What if I’m a physician or health care professional and have been through this myself?

-Although some parents may have been through the process themselves as prior medical school applicants, the application process, procedures, and requirements for admissions likely have changed.
+Although some parents may have been through the process themselves as prior medical school applicants, the application process, procedures, and requirements for admission likely have changed.
 Parents who make suggestions based on outdated information can inadvertently lead the applicant astray.